 If you’re a small business, trying to solve too many problems is a mistake.
 Yes, the patient looking for a knee operation might need a new heart; the knee specialist refers the patient to the cardiologist.
 Yes, the knee doctor can help patients with a variety of ailments but he promotes himself as a specialist with a narrow focus.

 Even big companies that offer a wide range of services stick to advertising that they offer one solution.

 Again, take the example of FedEx.
 They sell themselves as offering just one solution (overnight package delivery) but they offer full logistics services.

 Don’t tell anyone, but, at Marketing Results, we’re a one stop shop for lead generation and marketing.

 But our focus is on providing a single solution: online lead generation.

-But the marketing centre of gravity in the eyes of the prospect is getting leads through the Internet.
+But the marketing centre of gravity in the eyes of the prospect is getting leads online.